|

 Writer

-Rosalind is a writer of Choral Reviews for the American Choral Directors Association's The Choral Journal, reviewing newly published women's choral repertoire.
+Rosalind had the honour of being invited to be a Choral Review writer for the American Choral Directors Association's The Choral Journal, reviewing newly published women's choral repertoire.

 Rosalind has written many of her own lyrics for her vocal and choral works.
 She also writes articles for various music magazines, such as The Australian Music Teacher and The Studio for the Music Teachers' Association of NSW.